rails/rails/guides/source/testing.md

 * The action of the controller you are requesting.
   This can be in the form of a string or a symbol.

-* `params:` option with a hash of request parameters to pass into the action (e.g. query string parameters or article variables).
+* `params`: option with a hash of request parameters to pass into the action (e.g. query string parameters or article variables).

-* `session:` option with a hash of session variables to pass along with the request.
+* `session`: option with a hash of session variables to pass along with the request.

-* `flash:` option with a hash of flash values.
+* `flash`: option with a hash of flash values.

 All the keyword arguments are optional.